calebmsword/default-template/README.md

 All PRs require the code owner to approve them.

-## testing
+## Testing

 Execute `npm test` to run all test files.
 Execute `npm run test-coverage` to test with coverage.
 The tests are performed with Node's test runner.

-## acknowledgements
+## Acknowledgements

-All repos stand on the shoulder of giants.
-Please share the names of people whose work inspired you.
+It is good practice to share the names of people whose work directly influenced your code.